 Who better to represent our Women of Style series than iconic supermodel, women’s health leader, athlete, mother and all-around unbelievable woman Christy Turlington Burns?
 Today the California native shares a little bit about her fashion role models and beauty essentials as well as her story of helping others through her game-changing non-profit, Every Mother Counts.

-Women of Style: Christy Turlington Burns
+Living In Style: Christy Turlington Burns

 Early Career and Life Experiences

 "I have had too many teachers to name.
 I have been fortunate to have met as many talented and smart women and men throughout my many careers and I learned so much from all of them.
 When I first arrived in NYC in my teens I was working regularly with photographers like Irving Penn, Steven Meisel and Arthur Elgort and editors like Grace Codington and Carlyne Cerf and for designers from Calvin to Azzedine, with hair and makeup teams like Francois Nars and Oribe every day.
 That was high school for me.
 There were always women I looked up to along the way.
 Especially, my mom, sisters, friends…"

 "I grew up in a very athletic family in northern California so health and fitness were always a part of my life.
 In my late teens, I discovered yoga and that was it for me.
 I do other things beyond yoga, but to this day is still my favorite way to connect with myself in the healthiest way possible.
 I started smoking as a teen, so for a while I struggled between leading a really healthy lifestyle and one that was less so.
 I finally quit when I was 25.
 My dad died a few years later from Lung Cancer and I became a preventative health advocate."